james-cordeiro/cz-cli/README.md

+# FORK

+This is a fork no different to original source repo.
+The only difference is to update shelljs to the latest version.
+It should be really easy to keep this fork up to date with the original source.

 ## Commitizen for contributors

 When you commit with Commitizen, you'll be prompted to fill out any required commit fields at commit time.
 No more waiting until later for a git commit hook to run and reject your commit (though [that](https://github.com/kentcdodds/validate-commit-msg) can still be helpful).
 No more digging through [CONTRIBUTING.md](CONTRIBUTING.md) to find what the preferred format is.
 Get instant feedback on your commit message formatting and be prompted for required fields.